stevenha75/ebay-price-alerts/README.md

 # ebay-price-alerts
 Checks &amp; alerts for eBay price drops that you set.
 GUI is included to make usage simple.
+This project is currently still in development.

 ## Table of Contents
 - [Screenshots](https://github.com/stevenha75/ebay-price-alerts#screenshots)